rppicomidi/pico-usb-midi-processor/README.md

 - Filter out Real-time messages
 - and so on

-You can stack as many processors as you want to make a complex processing chain for any MIDI port.
+You can add as many MIDI processing algorithms on as you want to make a complex processing chain for any MIDI port.
 The software framework is flexible enough to allow new processing functions to be added.

+The PUMP uses some of the Pico board's program flash to store up to 8 presets for each unique external MIDI device connected to it.
+Each new external MIDI device gets its own set of 8 presets stored, so you will likely never run out of presets.

 # Hardware

-The PUMP is based on a single Raspberry Pi Pico board.
-It uses the native USB hardware to implment the USB MIDI device, and it uses the Pico-PIO-USB project software plus a modified tinyusb stack to implement the USB MIDI host.
+The PUMP uses the
+native USB hardware to implment the USB MIDI device, and it uses the Pico-PIO-USB project software plus a modified tinyusb stack to implement the USB MIDI host.
 You set up the hardware to process